 The challenge lies in harnessing that sense of discovery to a single activity: learning to play the guitar.

-Said challenge is made even more difficult when children discover that their little fingers hurt after pressing on strings and a bit of coordination is needed to strum with one hand while forming chords with the other.
+But that challenge is made even more difficult when children discover that their little fingers hurt after pressing on strings and a bit of coordination is needed to strum with one hand while forming chords with the other.
 This is the basic struggle of beginner guitar - but getting past this means opening up new horizons of guitar tricks, complex guitar songs, and guitar tabs.

 Even if your child is a bit older, say in the 10- to 12-year-old range, s/he could be easily discouraged by the amount of work and dedication required to transform them into a guitar player of merit.
 Their first lesson with a guitar tutor should be enough to convince them that they won't be a Guitar Hero overnight!